 1973 – NRHA created as State agency

-1995 – NRHA became quasi-governmental agency with governing Board
+1995 – NRHA became local-governmental agency with governing Board

 2005 – AB372 separated NRHA from State budget allowing for new and expanded services

-2006 – Launched Home At Last™ homebuyer services
+2006 – Launched the Home At Last™ homeownership program

 2009 – Launched Nevada’s first Mortgage Credit Certificate (MCC) program

 2012 – Home At Last™ launched Nevada’s first “TBA” Down Payment Assistance Program